ngonza81/NathanG-CMPM121-D3/PLAN.md

 - [x] Render a Leaflet map centered on the classroom dream location.
 - [x] Draw a grid of cells that covers the entire current viewport
 - [x] Give each cell a stable ID based on its lat/lng index
-- [] For each cell, use the deterministic `luck(...)` function to decide if it starts with a spirit fragment → initial state of cells is consistent across page loads.
+- [x] For each cell, use the deterministic `luck(...)` function to decide if it starts with a spirit fragment → initial state of cells is consistent across page loads.
-- [] Visually show the cell’s content (empty vs spirit value) without clicking.
+- [x] Visually show the cell’s content (empty vs spirit value) without clicking.

 ### Interaction rules

 - [x] Define the player’s dream location as the origin (classroom lat/lng).
-- [ ] When clicking a **nearby** cell → allow pickup/merge logic.
+- [x] When clicking a nearby cell → allow pickup/merge logic.
-- [ ] When clicking a **far** cell → show “too far away” in status panel.
+- [x] When clicking a far cell → show “too far away” in status panel.

+### Inventory System

+- [ ] Create a fixed UI element that shows the held spirit’s value or “empty-handed”.
+  - [ ] Update the UI text each time the player picks up or drops a spirit.
+- [ ] Allow picking up a spirit fragment from a nearby cell:
+  - [ ] Only if the player’s hand is empty.
+  - [ ] Picking up removes that spirit from the cell (updates the map visually).
+- [ ] Ensure player can hold at most one spirit at a time.